Sony, Warner Bros. lead studios in nominations for Oscar gold

 The other films competing for the best picture statue are "12 Years a Slave" from 20th Century Fox; "The Wolf of Wall Street" and "Nebraska" from Viacom Inc's Paramount Pictures; "Dallas Buyers Club" from Comcast Corp's Universal Pictures; and "Philomena" from the privately held Weinstein Company.

-Nominations invariably prompt an uptick in ticket sales for movies still playing in theaters, as studios are quick to roll out updated TV spots and plaster the news elsewhere.
+Nominations invariably prompt an uptick in ticket sales for movies that are still playing in theaters, as studios are quick to roll out updated TV spots and plaster the news elsewhere.

 When Warner Brothers' Oscar-winning film "Argo" was nominated last year for the award, ticket sales jumped by 59 percent the next weekend, according to movie tracking service Rentrak.